Explore the New Forest - Wheelchair Accessible

 Car Parks

-There is a variety of car park through out the New Forest where you can park, walk the forest or sit back and admire the view.
-Each car park is individually named so we have included this handy map.
+The New Forest has a variety of car parks where you can park, walk, or sit back and admire the view.
+Each car park is individually named, making it easier to plan your visit Here's a .map.

 Miles of cycle paths to explore - or try out a bike with New Forest Pedall